caltechlibrary/eprinttools/ep3harvester.1.md

 ## CONFIGURING YOUR JSON STORE

+ep3harvester can generate an example settings JSON document.
+You can then edit it with any plain text editor (e.g. nano).
+Then you'll need to setup a MySQL 8 database and tables to store havested data in.

 ep3harvester uses a MySQL 8 database for a JSON document store.
 It will generate one table for EPrint repository.
 You can generate a SQL program for creating the MySQL database and